TeknikhogskolanGothenburg/ticketSystem-team-terminator/userstories/index.md

 * As a buyer i want to recive a mail when my tickets are booked. (edited)
 * As a admin i want to be able to create a event and see that it is saved in the database
 * As a admin i want to click the eventlist so that i can see all the events in the database
+* As a admin i want to input validation and all input backend
+* As a admin i want Backoffice och TicketShop to be on Swedish and English
+* As a admin i want to logg in with .Net Core logging and SEQ